nyu-pl-fa22/class08/README.md

 Curry-Howard Correspondence establishes an equivalence between inferring an expression for a given type and the problem of proving the validity of a logical formula obtained from that type.
-In other words, types are logical formulas and programs are proofs.
+In other words, types correspond to logical formulas and programs to proofs.

 Specifically, the polymorphic types that we are dealing with in this problem can be interpreted as formulas in propositional logic where